GueroudjiAmal/deisa_example/README.md

 # Dask-Enabled In Situ Analytics
-An example how to use deisa
+This repository contains an example on how deisa can be used.

 ## Requirement :
 - [Deisa PDI plugin](https://github.com/GueroudjiAmal/deisa)